AbstractUmbra/Hondana/README.md

 ### Further information/tidbits
 - For a bit more clarity on a Chapter's `readableAt` vs `publishAt`, see [this page](https://api.mangadex.org/docs/dates/#readableat) on the MangaDex docs.
+- A query with the `include_future_updates` bool set to `True` will include chapters that are pending release by scanlation groups on MangaDex, but which may be available on their sites.

 ### Contributing
 If you would like to contribute to Hondana, please take a look at [the contributing guidelines](./.github/CONTRIBUTING.md) and follow the procedure there.